maddie480/ExtendedVariantMode/README.md

 Adds the following options to the Mod Options menu:
 * Gravity (10% to 300% of the normal gravity)
+* Stamina (controls Madeline's max stamina, between 0 and 300.
+110 is the default)
 * (more coming)

 ## How to install